wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 ## Proxy Preprocessor Rules for Logs

 The Wavefront proxy includes a preprocessor that applies rules before the log data is sent to Tanzu Observability.
-Logs store data in tags, that are key value pairs.
-The rules listed below, update the log tag key and values.
+Logs store data in tags, that are key-value pairs.
+The rules listed below, update the log tag value.
 For details on how to configure the rules, see Rule Configuration File](proxies_preprocessor_rules.html#rule-configuration-file).

 ### logReplaceRegex